metal-juse/metal-juse.github.io/wiki/design/define.md

 ```

 At line 4, module `world` is defined with value `WORLD!`.

 At line 5, module `hello` is defined with value deriving from `world`.
 The value of `hello` is then added to the document body as the main module.

-The code is executed right here in this page, producing the following result.
+The code is executed right here in this page with the following result.
+The code can also be copy/pasted into a standalone html file, and then can be opened in a browser with the same result.

 <section>
 <link href="http://metal-juse.github.io/css/example.css" rel="stylesheet"/>